Gauravjha2900/cell_counter00/README.md

 for medicl application , blood cells have a huge information about the diseases

+###All of this dataset has been taken by our lab microscope

 ### esotrophil

 <img src="eso-14882501911.jpg" width="450" height="150" border="20">